+You must only submit and present your own work or your team's work or cite your external sources properly as mentioned above.
 Do not use another team's work.
 As a precaution, I suggest that you only discuss high-level ideas with other teams' members.
-You are not permitted to take any notes during these discussions, nor are you permitted to consult other teams' work.
+You are not permitted to consult other teams' work.
 Sharing your team's work with other teams is a violation of this policy.
 If challenged by either a TA or the instructor, you must be able to reproduce and explain any work you submit in an oral exam.
-Failure to observe this policy is an academic offence, carrying a penalty ranging from a zero on an assignment or a test to suspension from the university.
+Failure to observe this policy is an academic offence, carrying a penalty ranging from a zero on an assignment to suspension from the university.